 You can adjust the lens-eye distance by sliding two spring-based buttons mounted on top.
 These same two buttons replace hand controls so you can interact with the experience by pressing down on these buttons.
 This allows you to hold the headset like binoculars and enjoy dual-controller experiences that so many phone apps require.

 Curious about compatible apps?
 There’s no app-based store.
 Instead, Merge provides a dedicated website, Merge Miniverse, that lists all compatible apps made available on Apple’s App Store.
+Categories include classroom-friendly education apps, short games, YouTube 360 videos, and other options.
 Most are free or only a couple of bucks, so your risks are fairly low-cost.
 Miniverse is a strong system that becomes even more involved when you sign up for the newsletter.

 This headset is essentially a step up from the original Google Cardboard design.
 It sports a white plastic shell complemented by a semi-transparent lid so you can still use the phone’s camera.
 You’ll find small holes to connect headphones or a power cable while the headset cradles your phone.
 Additional holes provide proper ventilation, so your phone doesn’t overheat.

 This model doesn’t ship with a separate controller.
 Instead, it borrows from Google’s Cardboard design to implement a magnetic button.
 That means your overall experience relies on Cardboard-compatible apps — including 360-degree videos on YouTube — available on the App Store.
 Your phone needs a magnetometer to support this feature along with a gyroscope and accelerometer for full mobile VR support.